 Information Security and Small Businesses

-Ph.D. student, Sociotechnical Cybersecurity, University of Maryland College of Information Studies
+Ph.D.
+Candidate, Sociotechnical Cybersecurity, University of Maryland College of Information Studies

 CISSP (Certified Information System Security Professional)

 MS, Information Management, University of Maryland College of Information Studies

 Associated Research Centers